cantaloupe-project/cantaloupe/README.md

 rotation, etc.) using either the Java 2D or JAI APIs (configurable).

 Kakadu is not free and the binaries are not included with Cantaloupe.
-It is your responsibility to obtain them by legal means and to comply with the terms of use.
+It is your responsibility to comply with the terms of use.

 *Note: KakaduProcessor does not work in Windows, as it requires access to `/dev/stdout`.*